 Why do you request these documents in advance?

 An advising appointment is scheduled for one hour.
 We have found that customers who assemble their documents ahead of time are able to use the full hour asking questions and getting the advice they want from their advisor.
 Customers who don’t have all of the documentation ahead of time often use their full hour gathering documents, which doesn’t leave time for the actual advising.

 What is the fee for an advising appointment?

-Initial appointments for pre-purchase advising are $25.
-This includes a free individual soft-pull credit report.
-There is no charge for follow-up appointments, or for appointments for foreclosure prevention or refinance counseling.
+Initial appointments for pre-purchase advising are free.
+This includes an individual soft-pull credit report.
+There is also no charge for follow-up appointments, or for appointments for foreclosure intervention or refinance counseling.